15 Things to Consider for Your Wedding

 3. Gratuities for your Vendor Team — It’s nice to appreciate those that are working hard for you on the wedding day!
 Place cash in marked envelopes ahead of time and give them to a trusted friend/family member or your planner to distribute on the day.

 4. Communication is KEY! — Check in with your Vendor Team one week before the wedding to ensure drop off, start times, pickup times, and last minute additions have been accounted for.
-And it’s a good idea to have a print out of your confirmed order/contract with each vendor on hand to reference or have your coordinator or family/friend crosscheck when the vendor arrives on the day.
+It’s a good idea to have a print out of your confirmed order/contract with each vendor on hand to reference and have your coordinator or family/friend crosscheck when the vendor arrives.

 “We have a saying at DreamGroup which is Always Be Communicating!
 Learn your ABCs!”